-The Menu & The Cycle of Cost Control is an integrated enhanced learning package featuring access to an online website.
-This online website features an extensive collection of reinforcement tools to support textual materials.
-These activities include drag and drop menu design exercises, and additional practice forms on recipe costing, purchasing, receiving, inventory, yield tests, etc.
+The Menu & The Cycle of Cost Control offers an integrated, enhanced learning package featuring access to an online website.
+This online website features and extensive collection of reinforcement tools to support textual materials.
+Additional resources include:

 Unit 1 The Menu